csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 	- [[Unscaled]]'s notes codebroken!!
 Headquarters near [[Yent Lake]], [[Fenswick Cove]]??
 DON'T GO.
 I'll be there with my people in 5/6 weeks.
 Look out.
 		- Think you can make it faster?
 Nervous they’ll leave soon.
 We’ll loosely scout it out.
 			* Turns out yes!
 Three weeks?
 I have SUPER important things going on but I have much more information I’ll tell you with more sendings later
+	*  E!!! [[Vask]] and I land tomorrow morning!
+Should we stay with you??
+I'm bringing my people but Vask is leaving his behind.
+Soooo 6?
+		* Let me see what we have roomwise, but regardless we'll meet you at the Point!
+I cannot WAIT to see you.
 - [[Taji]] -
 	- How're you liking your human body?
 Better love it since you'll be stuck for 100 years!
 GG's, better luck next game! (oh - hi to kiddos!)
 		- Fuck off, Rez.